sanghyun-son/EDSR-PyTorch/README.md

 ![](/figs/basic_blocks.png)

-The firsts SRCNN networks we implemented w
+The firsts SRCNN networks we implemented were three layers CNN with blocks consisiting of a convolution followed by a ReLU activation function and the input of the network is a LR image interpolated with a bicubic interpolation to have to size of the HR image.

 results in a table